Method 1 – Using the CONCATENATE or CONCAT Function to Join Multiple Columns into One Column in Excel

 =TEXTJOIN(", ",TRUE,B5,C5,D5)

-Now our dataset has 4 random columns ranging from Column B to Column E. Under the Combine Column header, we’ll stack the values from the 4th, 5th, and 6th rows sequentially.
-In a word, we’ll stack all the data in a single column.
+Our dataset has four random columns ranging from Column B to Column E. Under the Combine Column header, we’ll stack the values from the 4th, 5th, and 6th rows sequentially.

-➤ In the output Cell G5, type the following formula:
+- In the output Cell G5, use the following formula:

 =INDEX(Data,1+INT((ROW(A1)-1)/COLUMNS(Data)),MOD(ROW(A1)-1+COLUMNS(Data),COLUMNS(Data))+1)